Slugging for Rosacea: Is Vaseline or Aquaphor Safe to Use?

 Important Note before slugging:

 • You must start with a clean face.
-It's not recommended to put apply the petroleum jelly or any thick ointment, on top of rosacea medication or skincare products with active ingredients like retinols or alpha hydroxy acids because it traps the product and may cause irritation.
+It's not recommended to apply the petroleum jelly or any thick ointment, on top of rosacea medication or skincare products with active ingredients like retinols or alpha hydroxy acids because it traps the product and may cause irritation.

 Woman washing her face before slugging.